Quantum64/ExGregilo/README.md

 ### Translations
 If you speak multiple languages, translating ExGregilo into another language is an appreciated contribution.
 Fork the repository and create a new file for your language [here](https://github.com/Quantum64/ExGregilo/tree/master/src/main/resources/assets/exgregilo/lang).
 If the file already exists, you can check if it needs to be updated with new entries.
-Copy or translate the entries from [here](https://github.com/Quantum64/ExGregilo/blob/master/src/main/resources/assets/exgregilo/lang/en_US.lang) into your language file.
+Copy and translate the entries from [here](https://github.com/Quantum64/ExGregilo/blob/master/src/main/resources/assets/exgregilo/lang/en_US.lang) into your language file.
 Check back from time to time for new entries that need to be translated.
 Once your changes are finished, submit a pull request so they can be included in the next release.

 ### Programming